326th/Roughness-measurement-respository/README.md

 ## Requirement

-This project operate on Database, this project needs database to operate properly, you can use your own database by running Tables.sql to create nessesary tables.
+This project operates on Database, this project needs a database to operate properly, you can use your database by running Tables.sql to create necessary tables.

 ## Capabilities

-This project made to collect data and visualize it
+This project made to collect data and visualize them

-### Datacollection
+## Data collection

 #### To collect road's roughness and its GPS coordination, click [here](https://github.com/326th/Roughness-measurement-respository/blob/master/Data%20acquisition/GPS%20and%20Roughness%20Automation)
 #### To collect elevation data for GPS location, click [here](https://github.com/326th/Roughness-measurement-respository/tree/master/Data%20acquisition/Height%20API%20Automation)